cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 [^status]:
     (This cref will be removed by the RFC editor:)\\
-    The present `-23` is intended as reference material during the 2026-04-29 CBOR interim,
+    The present `-24` is intended as reference material during the 2026-05-13 CBOR interim.
-    a complete specification that reacts to discussion on previous draft revisions and that can be used to confirm the results in a WGLC.
+    It completes the work started in PR #102 and adds a couple of paragraphs on editorial conventions.
-    Among other concerns, the discussion revealed that some additional editorial content was required; the attempt was to address this need without making technical changes.
+    It does not yet consider the various proposals about updating the names given for this specification and its instances.

 --- middle